Jackohass/CPP-Labs/06/inquiry.md

 And when it calls the desctructor (ie when it goes out of scope) it will release ownership of and unlock the mutex we passed to it, if it owned it.

 #### What is the difference between [unique_lock](http://en.cppreference.com/w/cpp/thread/unique_lock) and [lock_guard](http://en.cppreference.com/w/cpp/thread/lock_guard)
-A unique_lock can be unlocked and locked, whilst a lock_guard is locked on in the constructor and unlocked in the destructor.
+A unique_lock can be unlocked and locked, whilst a lock_guard is locked in the constructor and unlocked in the destructor.

 #### Do the integers _hyenasInside_, _gnusInside_ need be [atomic](http://en.cppreference.com/w/cpp/atomic/atomic)?
 Yes they have to be atomic.